gladsonchala/Competitive-Programming-with-Python/Tips & Tricks/Selecting the Appropriate Data Type.md

    print("Character Frequency:", char_frequency)  # Output: {'h': 1, 'e': 1, 'l': 3, 'o': 2, ' ': 1, 'w': 1, 'r': 1, 'd': 1}
    ```

+  4. **Life Saver Methods**:
+     List has powerful life saver methods at the time of problem.
+     Here are some of them:
+     - `setdefault()`: This method is a real game-changer.
+It checks if a key exists in the dictionary.
+If it does, it returns the corresponding value.
+If not, it inserts the key with a specified default value and returns that value.
+It's perfect for handling default values without unnecessary repetition.
+     - `fromkeys()`: Ever needed to initialize a dictionary with a set of keys, all mapped to the same initial value? `fromkeys()` is your solution.
+It creates a new dictionary with keys from a provided iterable and values set to a specified default value.
+It's a time-saver for initializing dictionaries.
+     ```python
+     # Examples:

+     my_dict = {'a': 1, 'b': 2}
+     value = my_dict.setdefault('c', 3)
+     print(my_dict)  # Output: {'a': 1, 'b': 2, 'c': 3}
+     print(value)    # Output: 3

+     keys = ['a', 'b', 'c']
+     default_value = 0
+     new_dict = dict.fromkeys(keys, default_value)
+     print(new_dict)  # Output: {'a': 0, 'b': 0, 'c': 0}
+     ```

 Dictionaries offer a powerful mechanism for storing key-value pairs, implementing memoization techniques, and performing frequency counting or occurrence tracking.